Back to blog

 New DepEd Curriculum Changes: What Filipino Teachers Need to Prepare For

-DepEd's announced push toward a trimester school calendar is one of the most talked-about education proposals because it affects not just dates on a calendar, but the entire rhythm of teaching, assessment, planning, and school operations.
+DepEd's shift toward a three-term school calendar is one of the most talked-about education changes in years, and for good reason.
+It affects more than the dates on a calendar.
+It reshapes the rhythm of teaching, assessment, planning, and school operations.

-Based on the announced framework, the proposal aims to divide the 201 school days into three academic terms with longer instructional blocks, built-in breaks between terms, and fewer disruptions from separate observances.
-The stated goal is to improve pacing, reduce administrative burden, and give teachers more structured time for professional tasks.
+The framework divides the school year into three academic terms with longer instructional blocks, built-in breaks between terms, and fewer disruptions from separate observances.
+The stated goals are better pacing, less administrative burden, and more structured time for professional tasks.

-The proposal makes sense in at least three areas:
+The reasoning holds up in at least three areas:

 • too many interruptions weaken instructional flow